 By the time scoliosis becomes severe enough to require surgery; reducing this curvature of the spine is certainly the top goal.
-Patients should expect to follow plenty of do's and don'ts in the months after surgery that can help smooth their recovery, according to Praveen Kadimcherla, MD, an orthopedic spine surgeon at Atlantic Spine Center.
+Patients should expect to follow plenty of dos and don'ts in the months after surgery that can help smooth their recovery, according to Praveen Kadimcherla, MD, an orthopedic spine surgeon at Atlantic Spine Center.

 The most common spinal deformity in school-age children, scoliosis affects about 2% to 3% of kids under the age of 16, according to the University of Washington.
 For some, the condition may begin in childhood and worsen in adulthood, leading to corrective surgery if lungs or other internal organs are squeezed by the curved spine.
 About 29,000 scoliosis surgeries are performed in the United States every year, mostly on adolescents, according to the Clear Scoliosis Institute.

 "Scoliosis surgery isn't done unless someone has a severe curvature of the spine, typically 45 to 50 degrees or more," Dr. Kadimcherla explains.
-"Its major surgery and not something to be taken lightly.
+"It's a major surgery and not something to be taken lightly.
 But patients are always glad to hear that they have some control over how well they recover if they follow some guidelines for what to do or not do in the first weeks and months afterward."

 Scoliosis surgery fuses vertebrae in the spine to both correct the curve and stop it from worsening.
 The 4- to 8-hour procedure typically involves placing rods, screws, wires or other surgical hardware in the spine to help keep it straight, while also using a bone graft to stimulate bone healing in the fused vertebrae.